 This warehouse stores general goods for several small merchants.
 It is also the home of the owners, Timon and Liriel Aralt (who live on the top floor).
 They don't know anything about the Four Corners, but it happens they have a very useful piece of information linking Remora to the thieves.
-If asked about a man with a red braid, Liriel Arault remembers him: he and another man with a very strong Manas-city accent once made fun of the Araults' blue-painted shutters.
+If the PCs specifically ask a question about a man with a red braid and a successful DC 10 Diplomacy check allows Liriel Arault to suddenly remember the man with the long red braid: he and another man with a very strong Manas-city accent once made fun of the Araults' bluepainted shutters.
 She doesn't remember any details about the man from Manas, but she remembers him saying "We should train it to paint; it could be another source of income."(This was Rafael the Cur).